Exploring usability of Reddit in data science and knowledge processing: Analysis and findings

-Interestingly, only two papers (1\%) are related to knowledge processing (specifically, knowledge graphs~\cite{cao2020building,zhang2019grounded}).
-Expanding arXiv search to all articles including ``knowledge'' and ``Reddit'', resulted in 4 records, none related to knowledge capture.
-Therefore, top knowledge-related conferences were searched, but only one paper~\cite{hastings2011model}, about knowledge and Reddit, has been found (published by K-CAP 2011~\footnote{https://www.k-cap.org/kcap11/index.html}.
-This points to Reddit as an underexplored resource.
+The topic of information and knowledge retrieval is one of the main aims of undertaken analysis.
+Hence, this category was checked specifically.
+Even though many works focus on information spreading in online communities~\cite{garibay2020deep,zannettou2019towards,edelbo2019danish,fajcik2019but}, there is hardly any focus purely on information/know\-ledge retrieval.
+There are precisely two papers (1\% of the considered work) related to knowledge processing (specifically, knowledge graphs~\cite{cao2020building,zhang2019grounded}).
+Expanding arXiv search, to capture all articles including terms ``knowledge'' and ``Reddit'', resulted in 4 records, none of which is related to knowledge capture.
+Pairing keyword ``Reddit'' with ``information retrieval'' or 'information processing'' yielded 0 results.
+Therefore, top knowledge processing/management-related conferences were searched, but only one contribution~\cite{hastings2011model}, about knowledge and Reddit, has been found (published by the K-CAP conference in 2011\footnote{\url{https://www.k-cap.org/kcap11/index.html}}).
+This renders Reddit as a source that is definitely underexplored in terms of knowledge/information mining.